-To celebrate Annie Maunder's birthday on 14 April, we are live streaming a sun-viewing on our Facebook page from 1pm.
-Tune in to see amazing images of the sun captured with the Annie Maunder Astrographic Telescope (AMAT).
+To celebrate Annie Maunder's birthday on 14 April 2019, we live streamed a sun-viewing on our Facebook page.
+Catch up below to see amazing images of the sun captured with the Annie Maunder Astrographic Telescope (AMAT).
 Also, the curator of the Royal Observatory Greenwich, Dr. Louise Devoy, wrote a special blog piece to mark this inaugural Annie Maunder Day.

 Who was Annie Maunder?

 An Irish astronomer and mathematician, Annie Maunder was born 14 April 1868.
 She attended one of Cambridge’s new women’s colleges.

 In 1891 she went on to work at the Royal Observatory as one of the few female computers.

 Women were hired as computers on a short term basis in order to save money.
 The women were paid £4 a month, rising to £6 as 'soon as efficiency in the use of the Photographic Equatorial is acquired'.
 She spent five years calculating and observing at Greenwich.

 When Annie married her supervisor, Edward Walter Maunder in 1895, she had to give up her job in accordance with civil service rules.

 However, unusual for this period, marriage did not spell the end of her career in astronomy.
 She continued to volunteer, developing her astronomical skills.
 She organised solar eclipse expeditions with her husband through the British Astronomical Association.
 This allowed Annie access to the equipment and resources needed for serious astronomical work.